- Teach staff members how to respond when a child or colleague is injured.

 It is important to think about what you would do during stressful situations.
 Read the Responding to Injuries activity.
 Complete the answers and talk about them with a coworker.
 Then, compare your answers to the suggested responses.

 Make sure you are prepared for injuries and other emergencies.
-Review this form and use it to make sure the program first-aid kit is well stocked.
+Review the First Aid Checklist and use it to make sure the program’s first aid kit is well stocked.

 American Red Cross.
 (2012).
 American Red Cross homepage. https://www.redcross.org/